FreBio/komics/README.md

 Please report any issues or questions to frederik.vandenbroeck AT kuleuven.be

+### Reading
+The following paper includes a step-by-step tutorial on how to use KOMICS and its accompanying rKOMICS software package:

+Geerts M, Schnaufer A, **Van den Broeck F**. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
+BMC BIOINFORMATICS.
+22:468.

 ### Citation
-If you use this software please cite:
+If you use KOMICS please cite:

-Van den Broeck F, Savill N, Imamura H, Sanders M, Maes I, Cooper S, Mateus D, Jara M, Adaui V, Arevalo J, Llanos-Cuentas A, Garcia L, Cupolillo E, Miles M, Berriman M, Schnaufer A, Cotton J, Dujardin JC. __Ecological divergence and hybridization of Neotropical Leishmania parasites__ [PROCEEDINGS OF NATIONAL ACADEMY OF SCIENCES.
-2020.
-117(40): 25159-25168.](https://www.pnas.org/content/117/40/25159)
+**Van den Broeck F**, Savill N, Imamura H, Sanders M, Maes I, Cooper S, Mateus D, Jara M, Adaui V, Arevalo J, Llanos-Cuentas A, Garcia L, Cupolillo E, Miles M, Berriman M, Schnaufer A, Cotton J, Dujardin JC.
+[Ecological divergence and hybridization of Neotropical *Leishmania* parasites](https://www.pnas.org/content/early/2020/09/18/1920136117).
+PROCEEDINGS OF NATIONAL ACADEMY OF SCIENCES.
+117(40): 25159-25168.

+If you use rKOMICS please cite:

+Geerts M, Schnaufer A, **Van den Broeck F**. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
+BMC BIOINFORMATICS.
+22:468.

 ### Installation